 Voice of Decisiveness: You may reuse one of your Power 2 Assertive statements, x1 per encounter.
 Feed on the Weak: You may use your fangs to deliver a 10-Count killing blow, and then heal to full.

 Deadly Hearing: Repel x2 per combat.

-Shadow Listening: When using the Sense skill to detect Umbra, your Count is only a 3-count.
+Shadow Listening: You gain the Sense Umbra ability on a 3-count.

 Greater Powers (Umbra +4)